RuggeroAnello/CascadeLearning_Medicine/README.md

 This repository contains several branches:
 - "main"                : Here all the code tested and working code of the development is merged into.
 - "cluster_productive"  : This branch contains the code that is ready to be ran on the cluster.
 It is updated from the main branch.
-- "development_-name-"  : The personal branches can be used as a sandbox to try some ideas.
-Should regularly be updated from the main branch.
+- "development_-name-"  : The personal branches can be used to develop new features or test new code.
+They are based on the main branch and should be merged back into the main branch once the code is tested and working.
-- "development_-issue-" : In these branches predefined tasks defined in notion are worked on.
-The origin of these branches is the main branch.
-When the task is finised in the main branch is pushed again.

 The folders in the repository are structured as follows:
-- "data"                : Contains the csv files
-  - "unprocessed"
+- "data"                : Contains the different .csv-files for different datasets.
+Each dataset has its own subfolder, which contains the specific .csv-files for the different splits (e.g., training, validation, test for ap, pa, fronal, etc.).
+The subfolders are structured as follows:
-  - **`splitted`**: Contains the modified and preprocessed CSV files.
-This includes:
+  - **`original_data_unprocessed`**: Contains the original CSV files downloaded from the CheXpert dataset.
-    - `train.csv` and `valid.csv`: The processed training and validation sets.
-    - `ap_train.csv` and `ap_valid.csv`: The subsets of `train.csv` and `valid.csv` that only include `AP` samples.
-    - `pa_train.csv` and `pa_valid.csv`: The subsets of `train.csv` and `valid.csv` that only include `PA` samples.
-    - 'To-do': Consider creating a new subfolder, e.g., **`AP_PA`**, to organize datasets processed for different segmentation techniques (e.g., by **Gender**, **Age**, etc.).
+  - **`splitted`**: Contains a dataset that uses the validation set as test set.
+The training and validation set are created from the original training set using a 95/5 split.
+  - **`new_90_5_5`**: Contains a dataset that uses the original training, validation and test set.
+All samples are used and split into 90/5/5.
+  - **`90_5_5`**: Contains a dataset that uses the original training and validation set.
+All samples are used and split into 90/5/5.
+  - **`original_data`**: Uses the original splits, splitted into the different views.
+  - **`only_valid_samples`**: Contains a dataset that uses the original validation set.
+From the training set a subset is created as test set that contains no uncertainty labels for the 5 labels: Atelectasis, Cardiomegaly, Consolidation, Edema, Pleural Effusion.
-- "data_analysis"       : Contains the exploratory data analysis code.
+- "data_analysis"       : Contains the exploratory data analysis code and the notebook that was used to split the .csv-files
+- final_models          : Contains the weights for the final models.
+Due to size restrictions only the weigths for the best models are stored here.
+- logs                  : Contains the logs of the different runs.
+Each subfolder contains the logs for a family of models.
+Within these subfolders the weights and parameters of the models are stored.
 - "model"               : Contains the code for all models.
+  - "multi-stage_model": Contains the code for the multi-stage models.
+  - "one_stage_model"  : Contains the code for the one-stage models.
+- "sbatch_scripts"      : Contains the sbatch scripts that are used to run the code on the cluster.
+Before running a scipt it has to be moved to the root directory of the repository.
+- "training_configs"    : Contains the different training configurations for the models as defined in the sbatch scripts.

+### Training and Testing

+For training and testing, the following files are used:

+- `test.ipynb` : This notebook is used to test the models.
+It loads the weights of the models and the test data and calculates the metrics for the models.
+- `train.ipynb` : This notebook is used for experimenting with the training of the models.
+- `train.py` : This script is used to train the models on the cluster.
+It uses the training configurations defined in the `training_configs` folder.
+And is started using the sbatch scripts from the `sbatch_scripts` folder.

 ## Prerequistes